Cheiralgia paresthetica

 Cheiralgia paraesthetica (Wartenberg's syndrome) is a neuropathy of the hand generally caused by compression or trauma to the superficial branch of the radial nerve.
 The area affected is typically on the back or side of the hand at the base of the thumb, near the anatomical snuffbox, but may extend up the back of the thumb and index finger and across the back of the hand.
 Symptoms include numbness, tingling, burning or pain.
 Since the nerve branch is sensory there is no motor impairment.
 It may be distinguished from de Quervain syndrome because it is not dependent on motion of the hand or fingers.

 Cause

 The most common cause is thought to be constriction of the wrist, as with a bracelet or watchband (hence reference to "wristwatch neuropathy").
 It is especially associated with the use of handcuffs and is therefore commonly referred to as handcuff neuropathy.
 Other injuries or surgery in the wrist area can also lead to symptoms, including surgery for other syndromes such as de Quervain's.
 The exact etiology is unknown, as it is unclear whether direct pressure by the constricting item is alone responsible, or whether edema associated with the constriction also contributes.

 Diagnosis

 Symptoms commonly resolve on their own within several months when the constriction is removed; NSAIDs are commonly prescribed.
-In some cases surgical decompression is required.
+In some cases a nerve decompression is required.
 The efficacy of cortisone and laser treatment is disputed.
 Permanent damage is possible.